RenoJson/PvZ2-Libbing-Stuff-For-9.6-/README.md

 # ZcorpRacer's (Chair Racer) new property:
 - RacerType (string)
-- NOTE: Beside the RacerType must use ZcorpRacerZombie class.
+- NOTE: The RacerType must use ZcorpRacerZombie class.
 If you want using any vanilla props of them, just not use them as the function will using the hardcode value instead.